Blue Raven Solar

 Jump into our guides and start learning

-We’ve talked to hundreds of Chicago residents who have already gone through the solar panel installation process, for better or worse.
-Here’s what to expect and what to look out for.
+We’ve talked to hundreds of Illinois residents who have already gone through the solar panel installation process, for better or worse.
+Here’s what to expect and what to look out for when going solar in Chicago.

 Jump to insightIn our experience, the best solar companies have a few things in common: local experience, reliable equipment and transparent contracts.
 Here are our tips to verify solar companies.
 The City of Chicago’s Solar Contractor Checklist is another great resource.